Offshore Accident Attorney

 If you or a loved one have been seriously injured or even killed as the result of an offshore accident, an experienced Houston offshore injury lawyer may be able to provide you and your family with guidance and knowledge.

-To ask us your questions, contact the offshore accident attorneys at Mithoff Law today and schedule a consultation.
+To ask us your questions, contact the offshore accident attorneys at Mithoff Law today by calling 713-654-1122.

 “Mithoff has been one of Houston’s most respected attorneys for decades, handling such high-profile cases as the aftermath of the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, Enron-related litigation on behalf of J.P, Morgan Chase and highly publicized bus and plant explosions.”